Audi RS6 Avant estate review

 MPG, running costs & CO2

-Let's get the figures out of the way first: the Audi RS6 returns between up to 22.6mpg and emits 281-291g/km of CO2, placing it roughly between a supercar and sports car for running costs.
-It clearly won't be a good choice for anyone after an affordable or green car, a few years ago a car with this much performance would return considerably worse economy figures.
-Audi has thrown a good deal of its fuel-saving tech at the big, powerful RS6, including a 48-volt mild hybrid system and software that can shut down half the engine's cylinders under light loads.
+Let's get the figures out of the way first: the Audi RS6 returns up to 22.4mpg and emits 281-291g/km of CO2, placing it near enough in supercar territory for running costs.
+It clearly won't be a good choice for anyone after an affordable or green car, and remember that the claimed economy figure is a best-case estimate, but a few years ago a car with this much performance would return considerably worse economy figures.
+Audi has thrown a good deal of its fuel-saving tech at the big, powerful RS6, including a 48-volt mild-hybrid system and software that can shut down half the engine's cylinders under light loads.
 Coast at speeds between 34-99mph and the engine can switch off temporarily.

 Engines, drive & performance